Litigation involving Jeffrey Epstein: Virginia Giuffre v. Ghislaine Maxwell (2015)

 As a result of Giuffre's allegations and Maxwell's comments about them, Giuffre sued Maxwell for defamation in September 2015.
 After much legal confrontation, the case was settled under seal in May 2017.
 The Miami Herald, other media, and Alan Dershowitz filed to have the documents about the settlement unsealed.
 After the judge dismissed their request, the matter was appealed to the U.S. Court of Appeals for the Second Circuit.

 On March 11, 2019, in the appeal of the district judge's refusal to unseal the documents relating to the 2017 defamation settlement of Giuffre v.
 Maxwell, the Second Circuit Court gave parties one week to provide good cause as to why they should remain under seal, without which they would be unsealed on March 19, 2019.
-Later the Court ordered these documents to be unsealed after having them redacted to protect innocent parties.

-In testimony, Giuffre claimed that she was "directed" by Maxwell to give erotic massages and engage in sexual activities with Prince Andrew; Jean-Luc Brunel; Glenn Dubin; Marvin Minsky; Governor Bill Richardson; another unnamed prince; an unnamed foreign president; "a well known Prime Minister"; and an unnamed hotel chain owner from France, among others.
+Due to speculation of what prominent names might be exposed related to Epstein’s trafficking of minors, the documents were misrepresented on social media and news outlets as a "list".
+In testimony, Giuffre claimed that she was "directed" by Maxwell to give erotic massages and engage in sexual activities with Andrew Mountbatten-Windsor; Jean-Luc Brunel; Glenn Dubin; Marvin Minsky; Governor Bill Richardson; another unnamed prince; an unnamed foreign president; a well known Prime Minister; and an unnamed hotel chain owner from France, among others.
 Giuffre testified: "my whole life revolved around just pleasing these men and keeping Ghislaine and Jeffrey happy.
 Their whole entire lives revolved around sex."

 On August 9, less than 24 hours before Epstein's death, 2,000 pages of previously sealed documents from the case were released.
 Two sets of additional sealed documents were expected to be analyzed by a federal judge to determine whether they should also be made public.
 A "John Doe" asked the judge on September 3 to permanently keep the documents secret, claiming "unproven allegations of impropriety" could damage his reputation, though he had no evidence his name was included.